Measuring Water Quality Outcomes – Six Success Stories

 These success stories highlight how farmers and landowners are part of the solution to achieving healthier streams and lakes.
-And they demonstrate to the public how taxpayer investments in conservation programs can pay off.
+And it demonstrates to the public how their taxpayer investments in conservation programs are paying off.
 To that end, I make numerous recommendations in my new report to advance watershed-based conservation and quantification of outcomes, including:

 - Congress should provide more financial and technical assistance to farmers and conservationists through the Farm Bill and the EPA-state Section 319 programs for watershed conservation projects;

-- NRCS should offer greater technical guidance to the new RCPP project leaders who want to quantify environmental, social, and economic outcomes associated with their project's conservation practices; and
+- USDA should offer greater technical guidance to the new RCPP project leaders who want to quantify environmental, social, and economic outcomes associated with their project’s conservation practices; and

 - Corporations and charitable foundations should support more watershed-focused and outcomes-quantification work.

 A webinar to discuss the report and these recommendations, including keynote remarks from Dave White, former Chief of NRCS, is scheduled for Wednesday, May 24 at 12:30 pm eastern to 2 pm.
-For more information about the report and to register, please click here.
+For more information and to register, please click here.